 Additionally, the routine structure underlying each of these designators of indifference, fate, and routine is the over-riding motif of the hot, glaring sun that occurs repeatedly at each critical turn of the plot.
 Because of its oppressive presence, the sun assumes the role of a major ‘actor’ in the narrative.
 That role consists mainly as a wordless, implicit commentator on the actions of the protagonist like that of the Greek chorus in antique drama.
 For instance, in the lead-up to his shooting the Arab, Meursault refers constantly to the heat and glaring sun: ‘By now the sun was overpowering.
 It shattered into little pieces on the sand and water. [...]
 The whole time there was nothing but the sun and the silence’. (‘Le soleil était maintenant écrasant.
 Il se brisait en morceaux sur le sable et sur la mer. [...]
 Pendant tout ce temps, il n’y a plus eu que le soleil et ce silence.’)
 Raymond turns back toward the summer house after following the Arabs along the beach for a while.
 Meursault accompanies him back to the steps leading up the house from the beach.
 But does not climb the stairs with Raymond, explaining why he instead decides to return to the Arabs:

-‘I went with him as far as the bungalow, and as he climbed the wooden steps I just stood there at the bottom, my head ringing from the sun, unable to face the effort it would take to climb the wooden staircase and face the women again.
+I went with him as far as the bungalow, and as he climbed the wooden steps I just stood there at the bottom, my head ringing from the sun, unable to face the effort it would take to climb the wooden staircase and face the women again.
 But the heat was so intense that it was just as bad standing still in the blinding stream falling from the sky.
-To stay or to go, it amounted to the same thing’.
+To stay or to go, it amounted to the same thing.

-(‘Je l’ai accompagné jusqu’au cabanon et, pendant qu’il gravissait l’escalier de bois, je suis resté devant la première marche, la tête retentissante de soleil, découragé devant l’effort qu’il fallait faire pour monter l’étage de bois et aborder encore les femmes.
+(Je l’ai accompagné jusqu’au cabanon et, pendant qu’il gravissait l’escalier de bois, je suis resté devant la première marche, la tête retentissante de soleil, découragé devant l’effort qu’il fallait faire pour monter l’étage de bois et aborder encore les femmes.
 Mais la chaleur était telle qu’il m’était pénible aussi de rester immobile sous la pluie aveuglante qui tombait du ciel.
-Rester ici ou partir, cela revenait au même.’
+Rester ici ou partir, cela revenait au même.)

 The logic is unmistakable.
 He does actually decide to stay or go; the burning sun moves him like fragmented pieces of light dancing willy-nilly on the surface of wave and sand.
 On the other hand, mention of his unwillingness to confront the women, suggests some self-direction in his decision to go back.
 In any event, he reacts mainly according to bodily impulses.